Saga of Pliocene Exile: Torcs

 Dr. Eusebio Gomez-Nolan, a human who was given the name Sebi-Gomnol by the Tanu, invented the silver and grey torcs, along with much simplified torc-like devices for controlling the ramapithecine apes which do the drudge work in Tanu society.
 These lesser torcs allow for control of the wearer by any gold torc wearer.

 Silver Torcs give operancy equal to that of the gold, but unlike the gold torc they also incorporate control circuitry.
 This allows a gold torc wearer to compel obedience in the silver torc wearer, allows for punishment or reward of the silver torc wearer via so-called pleasure-pain circuitry, and act as a means of mentally tracking the wearer.
 (Therefore, a silver torc wearer can never succeed in running away, unless their metapsychic talent is so great it burns out the torc circuitry (see Aiken)).
 Humans with significant latent powers who come through the time-gate are initially given silver torcs.
 This allows the Tanu a degree of control over them until they prove themselves trustworthy, at which point they may be given a gold torc.

 Grey Torcs do not enhance metapsychic powers at all, although they do grant the wearer a much simplified version of Farspeech.
 They have control circuitry like that found in the silver torcs.
 They are given to humans with no significant latent metapsychic powers at all, but who have skills which the Tanu consider to be vital or sensitive, e.g. physicians, technicians, soldiers/guards.

+Influences

+While the Saga of the Exiles and the Galactic Milieu series contain standard science fiction elements, such as time travel, aliens, metapsychic powers and futuristic worlds, May grounded her fantastical worlds in science, psychology, and mythology.

+May's studies in paleontology and climatology inform the Many Colored Land's geography, as well as helping readers to visualize the flora and fauna of the Pliocene epoch.
+Both series are peppered with concepts from physics, genetics, higher mathematics, linguistics, human psychology, and Jungian psychology in particular.